 CHAPTER 3 - INTERIM REVISIONS

 3.1.3.3 Deck Replacements, if practical, should meet the requirements of Paragraph 3.1.3.1 above.
-However, when this is not practical, the design live load shall be determined using the methodology of Paragraph 2.4.2.8 of Part I of this Bridge Manual3.1.3.3 Typically, substructures need not be evaluated.
+However, when this is not practical or may reduce the service life of the bridge (i.e. need to eliminate or reduce the wearing surface), the design live load shall be determined using the following methodology for the superstructure:

+Check the existing superstructure rating for HL93 live load and the proposed dead loads using LRFD and all applicable load and resistance factors.

+If the existing superstructure rating does not rate for the HL93 vehicle loading, check rating of HS20 vehicle using the same methodology that was used in the original design.

+If the existing superstructure does not rate for the HS20 truck, rate for the original design live load and the Posting Vehicles, as defined in Chapter 7 of Part I of this Bridge Manual, using the same methodology that was used in the original design.

+Results of the ratings with the various potential cross sections for the new deck shall be presented and MassDOT will select the desired alternative and appropriate design live load based upon the results.

+Typically, substructures need not be evaluated.
 In cases where MassDOT determines that the substructure needs to be evaluated, it shall be done in accordance with Paragraph 2.4.2.8 of Part I of this Bridge Manual.

-3.1.3.5 Historic structures that are being rehabilitated may be exempted from complying with Paragraph 3.1.3.2 if the structure's inventory rating can be upgraded to meet the anticipated truck traffic loadings.
+3.1.3.5 Historic structures that are being rehabilitated or preserved may be exempted from complying with Paragraph 3.1.3.4 if the structure's inventory rating can be upgraded to meet the anticipated truck traffic loadings.
 These exemptions shall require prior written approval from MassDOT.
-Substructures shall be in accordance with Paragraph 2.4.2.8 of Part I of this Bridge Manual.
+Substructures of rehabilitated historic structures shall be in accordance with Paragraph 2.4.2.8 of Part I of this Bridge Manual.

+3.1.4.2 Existing highway bridges that are being rehabilitated, including superstructure replacements, should be upgraded consistent with the provisions of Paragraph 2.1.2.3 of Part I of this Bridge Manual..

+3.1.4.3 For deck replacement projects, the deck shall be designed using the Load and Resistance Factor Design (LRFD) method and the requirements of this Bridge Manual.
+The existing components to remain shall be designed using the LRFD or the 17th Edition of the AASHTO Standard Specifications for Highway Bridges, as applicable for the design live load specified in Paragraph 3.1.3.3.

-3.1.4.2 Bridge projects, such as Deck Replacement, Bridge Superstructure Repair, Bridge Substructure Repair, Joint Replacement, Painting, and other Bridge Preservation or Repair Projects, are primarily maintenance projects and need not bring the entire bridge up to current AASHTO design code and Bridge Manual standards.
-Therefore, the 17th edition of the AASHTO Standard Specifications for Highway Bridges may be used in place of the LRFD method.
-Furthermore, the minimum design live loading to be used for design should be either be the original design truck or the Posting Vehicles as defined in Paragraph 7.2.4.1B of Part I of this Bridge Manual, whichever is higher.
-However, a Deck Replacement Project, because the entire deck is being replaced, affords the Designer the ability to potentially improve the load carrying capacity of the bridge (if needed) and to upgrade the railing/barrier to current standards.
+3.1.4.4 Other bridge preservation projects, such as Bridge Superstructure Repair, Bridge Substructure Repair, Joint Replacement, Painting, and other Bridge Preservation or Repair Projects, are primarily maintenance projects and need not bridge the entire bridge up to current AASHTO design code and Bridge Manual standards.
+Therefore, the 17th Edition of the AASHTO Standard Specifications for Highway Bridges may be used in place of the LRFD method.

-3.1.4.3 3.1.4.4

 3.5.7.2 Design Methodology.
-Method B, as presented in the AASHTO LRFD Article 14.7.5, is the preferred MassDOT method for designing steel-reinforced elastomeric bearings and should be used for design.
-Method A, as presented in AASHTO LRFD Article 14.7.6, may also be used to design steel-reinforced elastomeric bearings and plain elastomeric pads with the prior approval of the State Bridge Engineer, if the Designer can provide sufficient justification to support its use in place of Method B.
+Method B shall be used to design all steel-reinforced elastomeric bearings and should be used for design.
+Method A shall be used to plain elastomeric pads if design is required.

 3.5.7.7 Bearings shall also be designed for all longitudinal and lateral movements.
 Longitudinal translation due to dead load girder rotation about the neutral axis may need to be accounted for beams with large rotations or for deep beams.
 This translation should be added to the design longitudinal movement.
 The AASHTO LRFD outline requirements for calculation of thermal movement.
 The following are general guidelines that are intended to supplement the AASHTO LRFD: